ThatOneShortGuy/CCTweakedImageMaker/spec.md

 It will be broken up into 2 main sections: the [header](#header) and the [body](#body).
 The [header](#header) will contain the metadata about the video, such as the version, dimensions, and frame rate.
 The [body](#body) will contain the actual video data.

 # Header
 The header will first contain a magic string to identify the file as a video file.
 This will be the string `ccvid`.
 Immediately following the magic string will be the version number of the codec.
 The version will be human readable in the format `ab`, where `a` is the major version and `b` is the minor version (ex.
 12).
-It will be followed by the dimensions of the video `wh` where `w` is the width as a 4 byte unsigned integer and `h` is the height as a 4 byte unsigned integer.
+It will be followed by the dimensions of the video `wh` where `w` is the width as a 2 byte unsigned integer and `h` is the height as a 2 byte unsigned integer.
 The frame rate will be the next field, as a 4 byte float.
-The header will end with a newline character.

-`{magic string}{version}{width}{height}{frame rate}\n`
+`ccvid{version}{width}{height}{frame rate}`

 # Body
 The body contains a series of [frames](#frame).
 The frames will be concatenated together in the order they appear in the video:
-`{frame1}}{frame2}...{frameN}`
+`{frame1}{frame2}...{frameN}`

 # Frame
 A frame consists of 2 parts: the [color information](#color-information) and the [frame data](#frame-data).